kirill670/agentCores/README.md

 5. Added `CODE_MODE` flag
 6. Updated prompts for programming focus

+# Customization

-# agentCores Database Configuration Guide
+## agentCores Database Configuration Guide

 agentCores provides flexible options for database configuration and customization.
 This guide covers all the ways you can customize your database setup.